 - Any deportations or rejections of citizenships

-It is important to note that legal guardians must complete an application for any minor.
+It is important to note that legal guardians must complete an application for minors.
 Also, those with family members who are EU citizens will have to submit proof of relationship, residence card, and/or other background details.

 The ETIAS application is quick, easy and affordable.
-The application is accessible from anywhere with WiFi access., meaning there is no time wasted making appointments or waiting in queues at a local embassy or consulate.
+The application is accessible from anywhere with internet access, meaning no time is wasted making appointments or waiting in queues at a local embassy or consulate.

-Once the ETIAS requirements for Denmark are met, the applications process begins.
+Once the ETIAS requirements for Denmark are met, the applications process can begin.
 This takes about 10 minutes and is done completely online.
-Expect to answer the following to complete the application:
+The following information is required to complete the request:

 - Biometric information